 This new medical school welcomed its first cohort of undergraduate medicine students to Lincoln in September 2019.
 The medical school will make a significant difference to the Lincolnshire region, which will benefit from the establishment of this hub of medical expertise: clinical placements will take place at hospitals, GP surgeries and other healthcare units across the county in collaboration with United Lincolnshire Hospitals NHS Trust and the Lincolnshire Partnership NHS Foundation Trust.

-As part of this, we are currently developing a purpose built facility to house the Lincoln Medical School which is due to open in 2021.
+As part of this, we are currently developing a purpose-built facility to house the Lincoln Medical School which is due to open in 2021.
 The facility will include a range of laboratories such as clinical skills suite, anatomy suite and a category 2 science laboratory.
-The building will also provide a dedicated Science Library and high quality social learning spaces to create a real sense of place for the Medical students.
+The building will also provide a dedicated Bio-Medical & Health Sciences Library and high-quality social learning spaces to create a real sense of place for the Medical students.

 Over the past month, BAM have been working to get the precast flooring installed along with the precast staircases.
 Steelwork is now complete and precast lift shafts are due to be installed in April 2020.